What Is KeyMe – Your Guide to Automated Key Duplication Services

 The need for a quick key duplication service near you is never more apparent than when you’re locked out.
 Companies like KeyMe have answered the call with automated duplicate key maker machines placed in strategic locations.
 Though an automatic duplicate key maker is useful, it may not be a one-size-fits-all solution as advertised.
 Let’s take a look at the KeyMe model to see why you may want to think twice and call a locksmith instead.

 KeyMe is a New-York-based company founded in 2012.
 As a self-proclaimed “locksmith in a box,” KeyMe will strive to provide a duplicate key maker near you when you need it most.
 If you’ve ventured into a Rite Aid, Kmart or 7-Eleven store in the Baltimore, Maryland and Washington, D.C. area, you may have noticed a KeyMe machine.
 KeyMe kiosks enable you to make duplicate keys on the spot, which is supposed to save you a trip to the locksmith.

 KeyMe provides an easy, convenient method for producing spare keys for your home, business, car or just about anything else that requires a key.
 They also allow you to create copies of RFID key cards or key fobs.
 These devices use radio waves to store and read information on a tag.
 Depending on where you live and work, your apartment or work building may use an RFID tag to allow access into certain areas.

 KeyMe promises to make copies of your keys in a flash, but how does it deliver?
 Currently, the system uses a combination of kiosks and a mobile app.

-When you visit a KeyMe kiosk, the machine will walk you through how to copy a key.
+When you visit an automated KeyMe kiosk, the machine will walk you through how to copy a key.
 Here’s a summary of what might unfold as you use the service: